Chart Color Schemes

 The level of residential development activity in Annandale is very low in comparison to the average area assessed nationally by AreaSearch

-This indicates that new supply has kept pace with or exceeded demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction cost value of new properties is $703,000, suggesting developers are focusing on the premium market with high-end developments.
-Commercial approvals this financial year total $1.3 million, reflecting Annandale's residential nature.
+This suggests that new supply has kept pace with or exceeded demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average construction cost value of new properties is $703,000, indicating a focus on the premium market with high-end developments.
+In FY-26, there have been $1.3 million in commercial approvals, demonstrating the area's residential nature.

-Building activity shows 20% standalone homes and 80% medium to high-density housing, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
-With around 3298 people per dwelling approval, Annandale exhibits a highly mature market.
-Population projections indicating stability or decline should reduce housing demand pressures, benefiting potential buyers in the area.
+Building activity shows 20.0% standalone homes and 80.0% medium to high-density housing, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
+Annandale reflects a highly mature market with around 3298 people per dwelling approval.
+Population projections indicating stability or decline suggest reduced housing demand pressures, benefiting potential buyers.

 Frequently Asked Questions - Development